-Though moons tend to be massive in children’s books, this would have to be the most massive I’ve seen in a while!
+Though moons tend to be massive in children’s books, the moon on this cover would have to be the most massive I’ve seen in a while!

 I have previously taken a close look at a lesser-known picturebook called Wolf Comes To Town.
-This is the literary, middle-grade version of that book in some ways.
+Wolf Hollow is the literary, middle-grade version of that book in some ways.

-Word count is 60,000.
-Originally written as an adult book, marketed as a children’s book.
+Word count of Wolf Hollow is 60,000.
+Originally written as an adult book, marketed and edited as a children’s book.

 “Wolf Hollow” is a romantic, intriguing name reminiscent of something Anne Shirley would dream up.
 (Raccoon Creek and the Turtle Stone are other fetching names used in the book.)
-But unlike the world of Green Gables, this is no utopia.
-Instead, Wolf Hollow is an ‘apparent utopia’, where people grow ‘victory gardens‘ and residents are surrounded by nature.
-There is plenty of hygge — the peeling of apples, the large family table in their big, generally warm farm house.
+But unlike the world of (the original) Green Gables, this is no utopia.
+Instead, Wolf Hollow is an ‘snail under the leaf setting’, where people grow ‘victory gardens‘ and residents are surrounded by nature.
+There is plenty of hygge — the peeling of apples, the large family table in their big, warm farm house.

 By the time we got to the schoolhouse, it was raining in earnest.
 We three had worn oilcloth ponchos, hoods up, and boots, so we were plenty dry and warm, but many of the other children came in soaked and shivering.